dtgoyal1/Trading-with-Momentum/README.md

 # Trading-with-Momentum
-Udacity - AI in Trading Project
+Udacity - Artificial Intelligence in Trading Project I A simple trading strategy in Python that trades with momentum to check profitability.